JoepVanlier/JSFX/README.md

 For those days when you want to have access to Yutani's non-linear filters, but want to use an audio source.

 Features:
-- 15 filters, from well behaved linear models, to gnarly analog modelled nastiness.
+- 26 multi-mode filters, from well behaved ones to gnarly analog modelled nastiness.
-- Audio and MIDI controllable filters.
+- Audio (peak or RMS) and MIDI controllable filters.
-- Audio and MIDI controllable gate.
+- Audio (peak or RMS) and MIDI controllable gate.
 - Three LFOs.
 - Modwheel and MIDI velocity support.
 - Stereo widening effect.